TurnerR0und/ai-email-assistant/readme.md

 Body: ...
 You are an expert support agent categorizing issues.
 Please classify this customer support message as one of: Billing, Technical, Account, Complaint, Feedback, Refund, Other.
 Only choose one label from this list.

+GPU usage

+- The classifier automatically uses GPU if `torch.cuda.is_available()` (device 0), else CPU.
+- When running via Docker, ensure the container has GPU access (e.g., `docker run --gpus all ...` or configure Compose to request a GPU).
+Torch/Transformers will detect CUDA inside the container.

 🧑‍💻 Roadmap

  ✅End-to-end async CRUD API with ticket storage